 Tenant and Other Receivables - Receivable balances outstanding consist primarily of base rents, tenant reimbursements and receivables attributable to straight-line rent.
 An allowance for the uncollectible portion of tenant and other receivables is determined based upon an analysis of the tenant's payment history, the financial condition of the tenant, business conditions in the industry in which the tenant operates and economic conditions in the area in which the property is located.
-Tenant and other receivables are shown at cost in the consolidated balance sheets, net of an allowance for doubtful accounts of \$1.0 million and \$1.4 million at December 31, 2014 and 2013, respectively.
+Tenant and other receivables are shown at cost in the consolidated balance sheets, net of an allowance for doubtful accounts of approximately \$131,000 and \$1.0 million at December 31, 2015 and 2014, respectively.

 Deferred Financing Costs - Deferred financing costs consist of direct costs incurred in obtaining the notes payable (see Note 5 - Notes Payable).
 These costs are being amortized into interest expense on a straight-line basis, which approximates the effective interest method, over the term of the notes.
-For the years ended December 31, 2014, 2013, and 2012, \$1.3 million, \$2.1 million, and \$4.3 million, respectively, was amortized into interest expense.
-Deferred financing costs are shown at cost in the consolidated balance sheets, net of accumulated amortization of \$2.4 million and \$2.7 million at December 31, 2014 and 2013, respectively.
+For the years ended December 31, 2015, 2014, and 2013, approximately \$937,000, \$1.3 million, and \$2.1 million, respectively, was amortized into interest expense.
+Deferred financing costs related to permanent debt are shown net of accumulated amortization of \$1.7 million and \$2.1 million at December 31, 2015 and 2014, respectively, and are presented as a direct reduction from notes payable, net, in the consolidated balance sheets.
+Deferred financing costs related to revolving credit arrangements are shown at cost in the consolidated balance sheets, net of accumulated amortization of approximately \$450,000 and \$291,000 at December 31, 2015 and 2014, respectively.

 Deferred Leasing Costs - Direct leasing costs, primarily third-party leasing commissions and tenant incentives, are capitalized and amortized over the life of the related lease.
-Tenant incentive amortization was \$31.5 million, \$31.8 million, and \$31.4 million for the years ended December 31, 2014, 2013, and 2012, respectively, and was recorded as a reduction of rental revenue.
-Amortization expense related to other direct leasing costs for the years ended December 31, 2014, 2013, and \$10.7 million, respectively.
-Deferred leasing costs are shown at cost in the consolidated balance sheets, net of accumulated amortization of \$123.7 million and \$101.5 million at December 31, 2014 and 2013, respectively.
+Tenant incentive amortization was \$22.9 million, \$31.5 million, and \$31.8 million for the years ended December 31, 2015, 2014, and 2013, respectively, and was recorded as a reduction of rental revenue.
+Amortization expense related to other direct leasing costs for the years ended December 31, 2015, 2014, and 2013, was \$6.1 million, \$8.8 million, and \$9.6 million, respectively.
+Deferred leasing costs are shown at cost in the consolidated balance sheets, net of accumulated amortization of \$81.0 million and \$123.7 million at December 31, 2015 and 2014, respectively.

-Prepaid Expenses and Other Assets - Prepaid expenses and other assets as of December 31, 2013 includes a \$7.5 million deposit held in escrow pursuant to the terms of the Agreement of Sale and Purchase of 425 Lexington Avenue (the "Sale Agreement").
-The deposit can be claimed by the purchaser of the asset to reimburse the purchaser for damages incurred as a result of any untruth, inaccuracy or breach of any of Hines NY Core Office Trust's ("NY Trust") representations and warranties set forth in the Sale Agreement.
+Prepaid Expenses and Other Assets - Prepaid expenses and other assets as of December 31, 2013 included a \$7.5 million deposit held in escrow pursuant to the terms of the Agreement of Sale and Purchase of 425 Lexington Avenue (the "Sale Agreement").
+The deposit could be claimed by the purchaser of the asset to reimburse the purchaser for damages incurred as a result of any untruth, inaccuracy or breach of any of Hines NY Core Office Trust's ("NY Trust") representations and warranties set forth in the Sale Agreement.
 The entire escrow deposit was refunded to NY Trust during 2014 in accordance with the terms of the Sale Agreement.